brainhack-school2020/abide-fmri/README.md

 This `README.md` file contains the content that will be shown on the BrainHack School website [project page](https://school.brainhackmtl.org/project/).

+---

 ## Conclusion and Acknowledgement

 First and foremost, we would like to thank our Weeks 3 and 4 peer clinic mentor and co-organizer of the Brainhack School, Pierre Bellec.
 A special thank you as well to our Week 2 mentors Désirée Lussier-Lévesque, Alexa Pichet-Binette, and Sebastian Urchs.

-Thank you also to the leaders and co-organizers Jean-Baptiste Poline, Tristan Glatard, and Benjamin de Leener, as well as the instructors and mentors Karim Jerbi, Elizabeth DuPre, Ross Markello, Peer Herholz, Samuel Guay, Valerie Hayot-Sasson, Greg Kiar, Jake Vogel, and Agâh Karakuzu.
+Thank you also to The BrainHack School leaders and co-organizers Jean-Baptiste Poline, Tristan Glatard, and Benjamin de Leener, as well as the instructors and mentors Karim Jerbi, Elizabeth DuPre, Ross Markello, Peer Herholz, Samuel Guay, Valerie Hayot-Sasson, Greg Kiar, Jake Vogel, and Agâh Karakuzu.

+## References

+1. Choosing appropriate estimators with `scikit-learn` https://scikit-learn.org/stable/tutorial/machine_learning_map/

+2. Benchmarking functional connectome-based predictive models for resting-state fMRI (for classification estimator inspiration) https://hal.inria.fr/hal-01824205

+3. Getting the data using `nilearn.datasets.fetch` https://nilearn.github.io/modules/generated/nilearn.datasets.fetch_abide_pcp.html

+4. Python Data Science Handbook GitHub and website https://github.com/jakevdp/PythonDataScienceHandbook

+5. BrainHack School course materials and lectures https://github.com/neurodatascience/course-materials-2020